Your Rights And Protections

 - Send you a 10-day notice.
 Once you get the notice, the utility company has up to 60 days to shut off your service.

-- From December 1 through March 31, if your electric utility cannot reach you at the time of termination, they will leave a 48-hour notice at your property.
+- From December 1 through March 31, if your electric utility cannot reach you at the time of termination, it will leave a 48-hour notice at your property.

 You are encouraged to contact electric suppliers for your area to compare pricing and service information.
 Competitive offers may not be available in all areas.